So you think you have household recycling covered?

 Still think it’s a pittance?
 Let’s take a look at raw data.
-Eighty-three million dogs in the U.S. produce enough poop to fill 159 football fields 10 ft. deep each year.
+Eighty-three million dogs in the U.S. produce enough poop to fill 159 football fields 10 feet deep each year.

 Sixty percent of metro dog waste is picked up and trashed.
 Stooping and scooping is much better than not.
 Leaving poo at ground zero pollutes waterways and landscape in densely populated areas.
-But 60% is still quite a hound’s mound.
+But 60 percent is still quite a hound’s mound.

 So what can you do besides bag the poo and bundle it off into suspended animation?
 Don’t health and environmental authorities all agree that pet waste should be trashed, never composted?
 Actually, they’re all over the map when it comes to pet waste disposal.